leaf-ai/studio-go-runner/README.md

 Docker is preinstalled.
 You can verify the version by running the following:
 <pre><code><b>docker --version</b>
-Docker version 18.09.0, build 4d60db4
+Docker version 18.09.4, build d14af54
 </code></pre>
 You should have a similar or newer version.
 ## Install Kubectl CLI

 Detailed instructions for kubectl can be found at, https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl.

-Install the kubectl CLI can be done using any 1.10.x version.
+Install the kubectl CLI can be done using any 1.10.x or greater version.

 <pre><code><b> curl -LO https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/linux/amd64/kubectl
 </b></code></pre>